salesforce-misc/Vador/docs/specs.md

 Why do we cover validations code with tests?

 - *I need Test all branches of my code*
-  - But a Spec has no logic.
+  - But, a Spec has no logic.
 It’s only a configuration you provide to vader to execute the corresponding well-tested validation algorithm.
 - *Tests act as a live documentation*
   * Specs are low-code and should be seen as plain sentences.
 So, they themselves serve as documentation.
 - *Tests give us the confidence to refactor/change without breaking*
-  * Specs work as they are written (unless you have a typo or a *Ctrl+C-Ctrl+V* issue 😉).
+  - Specs work as they are written (unless you have a typo or a *Ctrl+C-Ctrl+V* issue 😉).
 So, the action “refactor” doesn’t apply to Specs.
 - *Hey, but what if I really had a typo or I changed something unintentionally.
 I need tests to fail and alert me.*
-  * Agreed! tests in these scenarios give us one extra layer of protection.
-But test your Spec not the implementation behind it.
+  - Agreed! tests in these scenarios give us one extra layer of protection.
+But, test your Spec not the implementation behind it.
 For example:

     ```java